0 Recently Viewed Program(s)

 1.5

-This course introduces learners to the organization, structure and chart management functions required for managing health information.
-Healthcare delivery systems, legal requirements related to the health record, and safeguarding personal health information are also covered.
+Health Information Management I introduces learners to the organization, structure and chart management functions required for managing health information.
+Healthcare delivery systems, legal requirements related to the health record, and safeguarding of personal health information are also covered.

 3

-This course provides the learner with an overview of health information management ethics and practice and the role of health information practitioners in a changing health care system.
+This course provides the learner with an overview of the health information management ethics and practice as well as the role of health information practitioners in a changing health care system.
 Various methods to ensure data quality are explored, including computerized systems.
-Different technologies that impact the delivery of health information, including electronic health records, will be examined.
+Different technologies that impact the delivery of health information, including the electronic health records, will be examined.

 Pre-requisites: